akeneo/pim-helpcenter/content/updates/productivity/5-Interface-revamps-for-better-productivity.md

 # Interface improvements for better productivity

-The attribute options screen for single and multiple-select attributes has been completely redesigned to give you a better user experience.
+The attribute option screen for single and multi-select attributes has been completely redesigned to give you a better user experience.

 ![New option screen](../img/new-option-screen.png)